rtoal/plang-glossary/README.md

 An integer type represented with a fixed, finite, number of bits.

 ### Frame
-A structure in the execution model of a program representing a particular activation of a **routine**.
+A structure in the execution model of a program representing a particular activation of a [routine](#routine).
 A frame records the parameters and local variables of the activation, as well as additional bookkeeping information.
 Also known as an **activation record**.

 ### Function
 A possibly parameterized, and possibly named, callable block of code.